Well-being, Ecology, Gender and cOmmunity – Innovation Training Network (WEGO-ITN)

 - Society for Promoting Participative Ecosystem Management (SOPPECOM)

 - Associazione Culturale Punti di Vista (PDV)

-- Centre for International Forestry Research
+- Centre for International Forestry Research (CIFOR)

 From 2018-2022 WEGO-ITN will develop a shared research and training agenda in order to educate the next generation of interdisciplinary social environmental scientists on feminist political ecology in Europe.
 The network will look in detail at local communities’ coping strategies to build resilient, equitable and sustainable futures and how they link to global sustainable development policies.
 The research will focus on diverse economic and ecological practices that create new forms of gender relations, livelihoods and care activities, in response to growing lack of resilience of the economy and ecosystem.